 Culgoa National Park

-Culgoa is a remote national park offering scenic views, free camping, birdwatching, picnicking, and a number of enjoyable day walks through the varied landscape.
+Culgoa is a remote national park offering scenic views, camping, birdwatching, picnicking, and a number of enjoyable day walks through the varied landscape.

 Read more about Culgoa National Park

 Some landscapes are iconic, like a scenic view ready-made for a postcard, or something out of legend.
 Culgoa is outback colours: ochre and brown and yellow, scorched by the sun.
 It’s also majestic river red gums and wide grassy floodplains, with wildflowers blooming after the wet season.
 And it’s the coolabah tree, a native species made famous by the bush ballad Waltzing Matilda.
 Indeed, Culgoa has more coolabah woodland than any other national park in NSW.
 In other words, it’s the sort of scene evoked in the popular idea of the Australian outback, filled with billabongs and buzzing rivers and croaking cicadas in dry leaves.